Image Credit: Frank McKenna

 Due to the launch area for the fireworks show, the main road into the park will be used by event staff and emergency vehicles ONLY.
 No other vehicle traffic will be allowed in the park on July 4th.

-The Loveland Police Department has announced that 29th Street from Custer Drive to Taft Avenue will be CLOSED to through traffic on July 4th, with designated Handicapped Parking available from Aspen Drive to Taft Avenue (along 29th Street).
+Special Needs Parking29th Street from Custer Drive to Taft Avenue will be CLOSED to through traffic on July 4th with designated Handicapped Parking available from Aspen Drive to Taft Avenue (along 29th Street).

 Overnight camping is NOT allowed in any City of Loveland Parks or Open Spaces.